High School Activities

 The Northwestern Culinary Club is open to all high school students.
 Activities include learning new cooking skills and community projects.
 A small “Lab Fee” is required.
 The group meets every other Thursday.
 There is a $3.00 fee to cover the cost of food.
 The advisor is Mrs. Blazys.

 Students prepare for and participate in Debate Competitions against other schools from Connecticut.
 Our main activity is the Great Connecticut Debate.
-The group meets after school on late bus Mondays, and “as needed” when competitions are upcoming.
+The group meets after school on Tuesdays, and “as needed” when competitions are upcoming.
 The advisor is Mr. Sullivan.

 The Drama Club produces a Fall Drama work and a Spring Musical each year.
 Production work is done by the students, with assistance from parents.
 Costumes have been made by theatre parents and students for some of the shows.
 The set is designed with the help of theatre students, constructed by theatre students and parents, and painted by theatre students.
 Students also learn how to hang, aim and focus the lights for the productions under faculty supervision.
 As a result of all their experience, each performance is run by the theatre students which, is quite an accomplishment for them.
-The Director is Dr. Hayes and Assistant Director is Mr. Winegar.
+The Director Mr. Winegar.

 We are re-starting the award-winning envirothon team.
 The team is comprised of a group of 15 – 20 students who meet to learn about environmental issues.
 A final team of five students (with three or four alternates) will compete against other schools in May.
 This year’s competition will focus on alternative/renewable energy.
-Meetings are held once a month, plus four voluntary Saturday workshops and extra practice time before a competition.
-The advisor is Mr. Reinert.
+Meetings are held Tuesday and Thursday twice a month, plus four voluntary Saturday workshops and extra practice time before a competition.
+The advisors are Mrs. Leach and Ms. Perga.

 FBLA (Future Business Leaders of America)